Traffic Topology

 00-Overview

 • ① Node: Represents a service or resource, corresponding to the group in the search criteria.
-It can be a container service, cloud server, or region, etc.
+It can be a container service, cloud server, region, etc.

 #1.1.1 Topology Details